vinirossa/software-engineering/design-patterns.md

 ### Chain of Responsibility

-A way of passing a request between a chain of objects.
+A way of passing a request between a chain of objects, similar to middlewares.

+**Applicability:**
+- Task delegation

+**Known Uses:**
+- HTTP requisitions

 ### Command